kimlk24/kimlk24.github.io/_pages/about.md

 ## Education

 Luke prides himself on his diverse skill set.
-His most prominent fields of expertise are additive manufacturing (i.e., 3D printing) and CAD software.
+His most prominent fields of expertise are additive manufacturing (i.e., 3D printing), mechatronics, and CAD software.
 But his diverse experience in electrical engineering, business, and finance helps him to approach mechanical engineering problems more holistically.

 * Vanderbilt University
   * BE Mechanical Engineering May 2024